Universal Statistics of Measurement-Induced Entanglement in Tomonaga-Luttinger liquids: Results

 \subsection{Universal Distribution of MIE}

-The $\zeta\ra 0$ scaling form \eqref{scalingcumulants} (where $l=1$) of MIE stand in sharp contrast to what one would expect when considering the most probable configuration—namely the conformal boundary condition $\delta_{\vphi}=0$ (see Eq.~\eqref{pdeltaphi})—for which the forced MIE $(n\mathrel{\underset{\sim}{>}} 1)$ scales as $\sim \zeta^{2g}$ \cite{Rajabpour_2016, khanna2025measurementinducedentanglementconformalfield}.
+The $\zeta\ra 0$ scaling form \eqref{scalingcumulants} (where $l=1$) of MIE stand in sharp contrast to what one would expect when considering typical configurations (see Eq.~\eqref{mietypical})—namely the conformal boundary condition $\delta_{\vphi}=0$ (see Eq.~\eqref{pdeltaphi})—for which the forced MIE $(n\mathrel{\underset{\sim}{>}} 1)$ scales as $\sim \zeta^{2g}$ \cite{Rajabpour_2016, khanna2025measurementinducedentanglementconformalfield}.
 To understand the origin of this discrepancy and to further probe the behavior of MIE, we now study the full distribution of the post-measurement Von-Neumann entropy $S_\m$.
 We begin by noting that the moment-generating function equals the Laplace transform of $p(S_\m)$, i.e.,

 where $p(S_\m)$ is the distribution of $S_\m$, and we have used that $S_\m\geq 0$.
 We know from Section~\ref{bornaveragingandcumulants} that the moment generating function of MIE can also be written as an average over conformal boundary conditions, that is,